blaxel-templates/template-langgraph-ts/README.md

-# Blaxel LangChain Agent
+# Blaxel LangGraph Agent

 <p align="center">
   <img src="https://blaxel.ai/logo.png" alt="Blaxel"/>
 </p>

-A template implementation of a conversational agent using LangChain and GPT-4.
-This agent demonstrates the power of LangChain for building interactive AI agents with tool integration capabilities.
+A template implementation of a conversational agent using LangGraph and GPT-4.
+This agent demonstrates the power of LangGraph for building interactive AI agents with tool integration capabilities.

 ## Features

 - Interactive conversational interface
 - Tool integration support (including weather and search capabilities)
 - Streaming responses for real-time interaction
-- Built on LangChain for efficient agent orchestration
+- Built on LangGraph for efficient agent orchestration
 - Easy deployment and integration with Blaxel platform

 ## Prerequisites